Chang-pw/ChemAmp/README.md

 # ChemAmp
-ChemHAS (Chemical Amplified Chemistry Tools) is a novel method designed to enhance the performance of Large Language Models (LLMs) in chemistry tasks.
+ChemAmp (Chemical Amplified Chemistry Tools) is a novel method designed to enhance the performance of Large Language Models (LLMs) in chemistry tasks.